Tontonjo/proxmox_toolbox/README.md

 ## Features are:
 - Automatic PVE / PBS host detection
 - Hide enterprise repo and set no-subscription repository
+- Update host and create a new command "proxmox-update"
-- Update host, and when no-enterprise source is set - disable no-subscription message
+-  -  when no-enterprise source is set, disable no-subscription message
 - Install usefull dependencies: ifupdown2 - git - sudo - libsasl2-modules - snmp
 - Enhance security a bit with the following:
 - - Enable fail 2 ban with default configuration for sshd, proxmox virtual environement and backup server